francis1009/francis1009/README.md

 - 🏫 I'm currently studying in Singapore Management University, pursuing a degree in Computer Science.
 - ✨ I have a strong interest towards **cybersecurity and digital art!**
-- 🔭 I’m currently working on a portfolio website and a Chat Application with group feature.
+- 🔭 I’m currently working on a portfolio website.
-- 🌱 I’m currently learning **ReactJS with different UI libraries and Websocket implementation.**
+- 🌱 I’m currently learning **ReactJS with different UI libraries and mobile application programming.**
 - 💬 Ask me about anime and manga!

 </br>